NMN is a NAD+ precursor which supports healthy aging.

 NMN Mechanism of Action

 Nicotinamide Mononucleotide (NMN) is a nucleotide which is a precursor to NAD (Nicotinamide adenine dinucleotide).
-NAD is a cofactor found in all living cells and is necessary for cellular reactions.
-NAD carries electrons between reactions and exists in an oxidized form (NAD+) or a reduced form (NADH) (1).
+NAD is a cofactor found in all living cells and is necessary for cellular reactions (1).

 Maintaining higher levels of NAD increases levels of the energy molecule, ATP, and is vital to DNA repair, gene expression, and signaling between cells.
 Lower levels of NAD are associated with aging and age-related degeneration (2).

 Many NAD precursors are available as supplements to increase levels of NAD in the body.
 Each precursor has a unique pathway which usually involves breaking down into Nicotinamide Riboside (NR).
 NR is a type of Vitamin B3 (3).
 Like NR, Nicotinamide Mononucleotide can be found in some food sources, but only in trace amounts.
 These food sources include broccoli, cabbage, cucumbers, tomatoes, avocados, and edamame (4).

 It was previously believed that NR was the only NAD precursor that could enter the cell, and that supplementing with NR was a more direct way to synthesize NAD.
 Generally, NMN requires an extra step which converts NMN into NR before entering the cell and then is converted back into NMN through another phosphorylation process (5).